+The city of La Crosse built 3 housing replacement homes last year in partnership with Western Technical College and Central High School.
+These properties are being sold this year.
 The housing rehab program is continuing to operate within the city in conjunction with a Lead Safe Homes program from the Wisconsin Department of Health Services.
 The City has been utilizing the lead program as much as possible because these funds are structured as a grant to eligible property owners.
 Contractor capacity continues to be a challenge which has reduced the number of projects the city could complete.
-The city closed on two large Multi family units that will add 184 units.
-We have been working on these two projects for a number of years and we are very excited to see the outcome.
+The city closed on a large Multi family project that will add 120 units.
+We have been working on this project for a number of years and we are very excited to see the outcome.